 Francis Bannerman family photographs

-Francis Bannerman Sons was a major purveyor of military goods to sportsmen and collectors in New York City over three generations.
-The collection consists of photographs of Francis Bannerman and his family, including his wife, Nelly Boyce Bannerman, and his sons, David and Francis.
+Francis Bannerman Son was a major purveyor of military goods to sportsmen and collectors in New York City over three generations.
+The collection consists of photographs of Francis Bannerman and his family, including his wife, Helen "Nellie" Boyce Bannerman (1852-1931), and his sons, Francis VII (1873-1946) and David (1875-1957).
 The collection also includes photographs of Bannerman's Island Arsenal, including images of the 1969 fire in full blaze and its destructive aftermath.

 Dates